Car Equity Loans in Canada: How They Work, Benefits & Risks

 • Lower Interest Rates than Payday Loans: As a secured loan, car equity loans typically have lower interest rates compared to other predatory loans, such as payday loans, which can often have annual percentage rates (APRs) of 300% or more.

-Why You Shouldn’t Use Car Equity Loans
+Cons of Car Equity Loans

 • Risk of Losing Your Car: If you default on your loan payments, the lender has the right to repossess your car and sell it to recoup their losses.
 This can have a major impact on your daily life if you rely on your car for transportation.

-• Potential for Negative Equity: If the value of your car decreases over time, and car loan interest accumulates, you may end up owing more than what your car is worth.
+• Potential for Negative Equity: If the value of your car decreases over time, and the car loan interest accumulates, you may end up owing more than what your car is worth.
 Negative equity can make it difficult to sell or trade in your car in the future.

 • Better Alternatives Available: There may be better alternatives available, such as personal loans, lines of credit or credit cards, that have lower interest rates and don't require collateral.